 I have hired a number of cleaners at my short-term rental property that I let out on Airbnb and other websites.
 I have had two successes and one big failure.
-Hopefully, these tips will help you hire awesome cleaners as that will save you time, make you money, and save you a whole bunch of stress!
+Hopefully, these tips will help you hire awesome cleaners as they will save you time, make you money, and save you a whole bunch of stress!

 The short answer to the question of how to hire Airbnb cleaners is: